Trent University

 Academic Integrity Module

-If you wish to require the AI module for your 2023-24 course(s), please complete a registration form.
+If you wish to require the Integrity Module for your 2025-2026 UNDERGRADUATE course(s), please complete this registration form.

 For more information about the module, or to preview it, please send an email to aimodule@trentu.ca